lucimber/dbus-client-java/README.md

 Using Future and CompletionStage is a good way to do so.

-The type system of D-Bus is implemented by introducing facades to the data types of Java (Facade Design Pattern).
+The type system of D-Bus is implemented by introducing wrappers to the data types of Java.
 This choice makes the framework a bit more robust and the use of this framework approachable.

 ## Dependencies
-* Java Runtime 8 or higher
+* Java Runtime 11 or higher
 * D-Bus 1.12 or higher

 ## Examples